pry/pry/README.markdown

-You can then use these special locals in conjunction with shell commands to do such things as change directory into the directory containing the file, open the file in an editor, `cat` out the entire file, and so on.
+You can then use these special locals in conjunction with shell commands to do such things as change directory into the directory containing the file, open the file in an editor, display the file using `cat`, and so on.

 In the following example we wil use Pry to fix a bug in a method: